HananMurrar/ToDoListWeb/README.md

 ##### Backend:
 - REST API endpoints: provides endpoints for CRUD operations, all endpoints return `JSON` responses and use proper `HTTP` status codes
-- Error handling: returns clear and descriptive error messages with appropriate `HTTP` status codes
+- Error handling: returns clear and descriptive error messages
 - Data storage: tasks are stored in `H2` in-memory database while the application is running
-- Business logic: validates data and manages task state
+- Business logic and domain driven design: the `Task.java` contains all business rules and validations, and the `TaskService.java` manages how tasks are created, updated, retrieved, and deleted by coordinating calls to the domain entity and the repository
 - Server-side validation: ensures all tasks have valid data

 #### Usage:
 - Through web interface or Postman to call API directly